cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/pointOfSaleDataUtils/getProductCountBySale.md

 #### It returns an object with a two counts when 4 transactions of two different items are passed ####

-The intent of this test is to see if the `getProductCountBySale` function will sum quantities across two different products.
+The intent of this test is to see if the `getProductCountBySale` method will sum quantities across two different products.

 The process you will follow is: